 For example, it protects the farmer’s harvest from theft by his neighbors.
 It protects Apple’s creations, both intellectual and material, from being appropriated by others without compensation.
 And it protects an author’s right to express and publish his ideas.

-If you accept that it is immoral for either the government or an individual to initiate force against a citizen who himself is behaving peacefully, then, knowingly or not, you are an advocate of individual rights and therefore of capitalism, which is the political system that protects individual rights.
+If you accept that it is immoral for either an individual or the government to initiate force against a citizen who himself is behaving peacefully, then, knowingly or not, you are an advocate of individual rights and therefore of capitalism, which is the political system that protects individual rights.

 Why do I hold that all these political systems are immoral?
 Because, to one degree or another, they all use the government to initiate force against defenseless citizens who themselves have not initiated force against anyone.
 For example: